-Table 9 defines the columns in "Workflow state" and "Workflow history."
+Table 10 defines the columns in "Workflow state" and "Workflow history."

-Table 9: Columns in 'Workflow state' and 'Workflow history'
+Table 10: "Workflow state" and "Workflow history" column definitions

 Column Definition Assigned To The user names of the persons that the asset has been assigned to.
 Note that the user's role appears in parentheses following the user name.
 Assigned By The user name of the person who finished working with the asset.
 If the asset is in its initial workflow state, this column shows the user name of the person who assigned the asset to a workflow process.
 Assigned Date The date and time the asset was assigned to the user.
 Action to Take Instructions from the user who assigned the asset (if that person entered instructions in the form; appears as No Comment otherwise).
 Click to view the full text, if incomplete in this view.
 Step Chosen The step indicated by the user who completed the assignment, when there is a choice of next step in the "Finish My Assignment" form.